zandaleph/rational-index/README.md

 # rational-index

-Implements the rational index spec, which allows for efficient implementation of reorderable lists in an indexed store.
+Implements the rational index spec, which allows for efficient implementation of re-orderable lists in an indexed store.
 Key principles are:

 * Insertion anywhere in the list does not modify other elements.
 * Thus, moving an item within a list also does not modify other elements.